Power law tails and non Markovian dynamics in open quantum systems: An exact solution from Keldysh field theory: Power law tail in Dissipative and Noise Kernels

-For bosons with number conservation (i.e where one can consider chemical potential for baths), the spectrum must be bounded from below and at least one non-analytic point is guaranteed for the bath spectral function.
+For bosonic baths, which can have a chemical potential, $H_B$ must have a conserved particle number.
+In that case, the spectrum of $H_B$ must be bounded from below to avoid pathologies of condensation at infinitely negative energies and at least one non-analytic point is guaranteed for the bath spectral function.
 Non- Markovian dynamics is thus ubiquitous for systems linearly coupled to such bosonic baths.
 Non analytic $J(\omega)$ can occur due to a variety of reasons: e.g. Van-Hove singularities (both bosons and fermions), Kohn anomalies (phonons)~\citep{kohn}, non Fermi liquids (fermions) ~\citep{nonfermiliquid1,*nonfermiliquid2}, critical fluctuations near a quantum phase transitions (bosonic modes) ~\citep{sachdev2007quantum} etc. The non-Markovian dynamics can then be used to detect the presence and nature of these non-analyticities.
 If the bath spectral function has sharp but non-singular features, the kernel will be an approximate power law for a large intermediate time period, before showing exponential decay on the time scale at which the singularity is smoothed out.

 In the next section, we obtain analytic expression for the Green's function of a linear chain, which we will later use to calculate correlation functions in the OQS.